Quick start

 Successful setup of 2 factor authentication.

-On this page you are asked to enter the name of your organization and a code that is used to identify your organization.
+On the next page you are asked to enter the name of your organization and a code that is used to identify your organization.
 If you are unsure what to do here, take a look at the next screenshot.

 Form to ask for the name of your organization.